kibagendi20/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-$(($BREATH**$LOVE)) - displays the result of BREATH to the power LOVE echo $((2#$BINARY)) converts a number from base 2 to base 10. echo {a..z}{a..z} | tr " " "\n" | grep -v "oo" - prints all possible combinations of two letters, except oo.
+$(($BREATH**$LOVE)) - displays the result of BREATH to the power LOVE echo $((2#$BINARY)) converts a number from base 2 to base 10. echo {a..z}{a..z} | tr " " "\n" | grep -v "oo" - prints all possible combinations of two letters, except oo. printf "%.2f" $NUM | sort - prints a number with two decimal places, followed by a new line.